|

 and evolution of planets and planetary surfaces, and the

+small bodies of the solar system.
 Specific research topics have included studies of

 cratering on the moon and Mars, leading the development of